Kiran-Rao/kiran-rao.github.io/docs/unpublished/2022-05-06-zero-downtime-migrations.md

 <img class="diagram" src="/assets/its_done.gif" alt="It's done GIF">

-Now the hardest part: explaining to product why their seemingly small request took 3x longer than expected.
+Now the most challenging part: explaining to product why their seemingly small request took 3x longer than expected.
 If it helps you can send them this article.
 Good luck!